LiJunHan/learngit/readme.txt

 Git is a control distributed system.
-Git is a software in GPL.
+Git is a software in the GPL.